PROJECT: Monitoring impacts of urban and peri-urban agriculture and forestry on climate change adaptation and mitigation

 However, for UPAF to be promoted as an effective component of climate compatible development strategies and plans, and for it to benefit from climate change financing, there is a need for greater empirical evidence and quantification of these benefits.

-This CDKN-supported project consists of a multi-partner alliance, including northern and southern research institutions and content experts, decision-makers and international organisations and networks.
-Together, they aim to jointly design and test indicators and tools to measure the various impacts of climate change mitigation, adaptation and other developmental co-benefits of Urban and Peri-urban Agriculture and Forestry.
+This CDKN-supported project consisted of a multi-partner alliance, including northern and southern research institutions and content experts, decision-makers and international organisations and networks.
+Together, they jointly designed and tested indicators and tools to measure the various impacts of climate change mitigation, adaptation and other developmental co-benefits of Urban and Peri-urban Agriculture and Forestry.

 The first phase of the project involved multi-stakeholder engagement, policy-research dialogue, exchange and learning with key research organisations and international organisations from Kenya, India, Ghana, China, Argentina, the Netherlands the and USA to engage in a consultation process with decision-makers in China, Sri Lanka and Argentina.In Phase 2, the developed draft monitoring framework was field tested and refined in cooperation with local and provincial authorities, NGOs and universities in Kesbewa (Sri Lanka), Rosario (Argentina), Kathmandu (Nepal) and Bobo Dioulassou (Burkina Faso).